-With small motor intermittent use machines, such as outdoor power equipment like lawnmowers or chain saws, the size and nature of these motors provides a perfect storm of bad energy use when for traditional hydro carbon fuels, with inefficiencies and toxic outcomes.
+With small motor intermittent-use machines, such as outdoor power equipment like lawnmowers or chainsaws, the size and nature of these motors create a perfect storm of poor energy efficiency when compared to traditional hydrocarbon fuels, resulting in inefficiencies and toxic outcomes.

 Here’s why.